Sebastian Rode

 Sebastian Rode (/de/; born 11 October 1990) is a German former professional footballer who played as a midfielder.

-Career
+Beginning his career with Kickers Offenbach in 2008, Rode joined Eintracht Frankfurt two seasons later, where he failed to fully establish himself as a player due to injuries.
+He signed for Bayern Munich in 2014 and won two Bundesliga titles and a DFB-Pokal.
+He joined rivals Borussia Dortmund two years later, where he was used sparingly across his stint with the club.
+He returned to Eintracht Frankfurt at the midterm of the 2019–20 season on loan, and he later joined permanently in the summer of 2020.
+He was appointed Frankfurt captain in 2021 and won the UEFA Europa League in 2022, and later retired from professional football in 2024.

+Club career

 Kickers Offenbach

 Rode joined Kickers Offenbach in 2005 and played in their youth teams.
 In the 2008–09 season, he played in the Under 19 Bundesliga, but was regularly training with the first team.
 He made his professional debut for Offenbach on 7 March 2009 in the 3.
 Liga – the third tier of German football – against Eintracht Braunschweig.
 He developed into a regular starter for the first team in the 2009–10 season, but only made 13 appearances, as suffered an ACL injury in his right knee in September 2009.

 Eintracht Frankfurt

 On 3 June 2010, Rode left Offenbach and joined rival team Eintracht Frankfurt, where he signed a contract until June 2014.
 After sustaining cartilage damage in his left knee in September 2010, he missed the first half of the 2010–11 season.
 He made his Bundesliga debut on 21 January 2011 in an 1-0 away defeat against Hamburger SV and scored his first Bundesliga goal on 23 April 2011 in a 1-1 draw at home against FC Bayern Munich.
 Eintracht were relegated from the Bundesliga at the end of the season, but Rode remained with the club despite offers from other Bundesliga clubs.
 In the following season, he played 33 league games in the 2.
 Bundesliga, scoring two goals and providing ten assists, making a significant contribution to Eintracht's second place finish and the resulting promotion back to the first division.

 In the 2012–13 season, Rode kept his position as a regular starter, playing 33 league games.
 At the end of the season, Eintracht finished in sixth place and secured qualification for the Europa League in the following season.
 Rode made his first appearance in an Europa League game against Qarabağ FK on 22 August 2013.
 In total, he made five appearances in the Europa League and reached the round of 16 with his team.
 In February 2014, Rode suffered cartilage damage in his right knee and was ruled out until the end of the season.